+There are various types of time series analysis.
 The most widely applied models for time series forecasting projects by categories are as follows:

 Exponential Smoothing Model

-SARIMA stands for Seasonal Autoregressive Integrated Moving Average: it widens application of the ARIMA by including a linear combination of seasonal past values and/or forecast errors.
+SARIMA stands for Seasonal Autoregressive Integrated Moving Average: it widens the application of the ARIMA by including a linear combination of seasonal past values and/or forecast errors.

 Linear Regression method

+Another time series forecasting example.
 Linear regression is the simple statistical technique commonly used for predictive modeling.
 Breaking it down to basics, it comes to providing an equation of independent variables, on which our target variable is built upon.